Oriented Category Theory: Introduction

-We use \cref{cor:cubicalsegal} in the proof of \cref{geomorient}.
-Moreover \cref{cor:cubicalsegal} explains the form of the cubical Segal condition appearing in \cref{geomorient}.
-We expect that the family of oriented orthoplexes is a also dense family of oriented polytopes, but we reserve a more in-depth treatment of oriented polytopes for future work.

-The second result used for the proof of \cref{geomorient} is a density result in enriched category theory, which might be of independent interest.
-To state it let $(\mV, \ot)$ be a monoidal category, which one can encode by a cartesian fibration $\mV_\ot \to \Delta$ to the opposite of the simplex category whose fiber over the one simplex is $\mV$ and over the zero simplex is contractible and which satisfies a Segal condition.
+To state it the second result let $(\mV, \ot)$ be a monoidal category, which one can encode by a cartesian fibration $\mV_\ot \to \Delta$ to the opposite of the simplex category whose fiber over the one simplex is $\mV$ and over the zero simplex is contractible and which satisfies a Segal condition.
 We prove a result about dense subcategories of the category $\Cat_{(\mV,\otimes)}$ of small categories enriched in a monoidal category $(\mV,\otimes)$, strengthening a result of \cite{MR3345192}.
 We identify the category $\mV_\otimes$ with the $\Theta$-construction $\Theta(\mV,\otimes)=\mV\wreath\Delta^{\op}$ of \cite{barwick2018operator}, which we view as a full subcategory of $\Cat_{(\mV,\otimes)}$ via the functor

 \begin{theorem}[\cref{denseinherited}] Let $\mW\subset\mV$ be a dense full subcategory which is closed under the monoidal product in $\mV$, and write $\mW_\otimes\subset\mV_\otimes$ for the resulting full subcategory.
 Then $S:\mW_\otimes\to\Cat_{(\mV,\otimes)}$ is a dense full subcategory. \end{theorem}